 Members of NACo affiliate organizations who want to serve on a steering committee should follow the same process.

-NACo makes every effort to accommodate the nominee’s first choice of steering committee assignments.
-Committee appointees serve on a committee for one year and cannot transfer membership to another committee, or serve on more than one steering committee, during that year.
+NACo makes every effort to accommodate the nominee’s first choice of policy steering committee assignments.
+Committee appointees serve on a committee for one year and cannot transfer membership to another committee, or serve on more than one policy steering committee, during that year.